TheCaptain989/radarr-striptracks/README.md

 ```

 #### Example Wrapper Script
-To configure the an entry from the [Examples](./README.md#examples) section above, create and save a file called `striptracks-custom.sh` to `/config` containing the following text:
+To configure an entry from the [Examples](./README.md#examples) section above, create and save a file called `striptracks-custom.sh` to `/config` containing the following text:
 ```shell
 #!/bin/bash